Usability & UX

 By using the same term throughout an interface, a user can create a mental model and relationship with that term allowing them to feel empowered.

-It is easy when trying to be descriptive and accurate to add words like
+It is easy to add words like

 Menu - Domain: work - Domain: banking - Domain: personal